Tears: Bogorad's syndrome

 Bogorad's syndrome, also known as "crocodile tears syndrome", is an uncommon consequence of nerve regeneration subsequent to Bell's palsy or other damage to the facial nerve.
 Efferent fibers from the superior salivary nucleus become improperly connected to nerve axons projecting to the lacrimal glands, causing one to shed tears (lacrimate) on the side of the palsy during salivation while smelling foods or eating.
 It is presumed that this would cause salivation while crying due to the inverse improper connection of the lacrimal nucleus to the salivary glands, but this would be less noticeable.
 The condition was first described in 1926 by its namesake, Russian neuropathologist F. A. Bogorad, in an article titled "Syndrome of the Crocodile Tears" (alternatively, "The Symptom of the Crocodile Tears") that argued the tears were caused by the act of salivation.

-Keratoconjunctivitis sicca (dry eye)
+Keratoconjunctivitis sicca (dry eye disease)

-Keratoconjunctivitis sicca, known in the vernacular as dry eye, is a very common disorder of the tear film.
+Keratoconjunctivitis sicca, commonly known as dry eye, is a prevalent condition of the tear film.
 Despite the eyes being dry, those affected can still experience watering of the eyes, which is, in fact, a response to irritation caused by the original tear film deficiency.
 Lack of Meibomian gland secretion can mean that the tears are not enveloped in a hydrophobic film coat, leading to tears spilling onto the face.

 Treatment for dry eyes to compensate for the loss of tear film include eye-drops composed of methyl cellulose or carboxy- methyl cellulose or hemi-cellulose in strengths of either 0.5% or 1% depending upon the severity of drying up of the cornea.

 For meibomian gland dysfunction (MGD), one of the treatments is intense pulsed light (IPL).
 It is a therapeutic modality that was originally developed for dermatological applications and later adopted in ophthalmology.